-In this connection, it is to state, that vide above referred letter dated 9/1/2009, GPCB had granted Consent to Establish to Kandla Port Trust for the subject project & further extended the validity period up to 13/7/2020 (For construction of 14th & 16th CB) vide letter dated 2/9/2015.Accordingly, Deendayal Port Authority (Erstwhile Deendayal Port Trust) had regularly submitted point wise compliance to the condition stipulated in the NOC/CTE to the GPCB. conditions mentioned in this letter shall have to be furnished by the DPA on a regular basis to this Department and MoEF&CC, GoI, please find enclosed herewith compliance report of Deendayal Port Trust along with necessary annexure (Annexure 1) for the period upto May, 2022.
+In this connection, it is to state that, GPCB vide above referred letter dated 9/1/2009 had granted Consent to Establish to Kandla Port Trust for the subject project & further extended the validity period up to 13/7/2020 (For construction of 14th & 16th CB) vide letter dated 2/9/2015.
+Accordingly, Deendayal Port Authority (Erstwhile Deendayal Port Trust) has regularly submitted point wise compliance to the condition stipulated in the NOC/CTE to the GPCB.